• Release History

 All users that meet the following criteria require a license:

-2. User has access mode “Read-Write” in Dynamics 365.
+2. User has access mode Read-Write in Dynamics 365.
+Please note: This does not include Users with “Administrative” or “Non-Interactive” access modes.

 3. User is active.

-2. Azure Active Directory (AAD) based
+2. Azure Active Directory (AAD) / Entra ID based

-Here is a brief overview of the “User Count Info” to view your licensed users and other licensing info.
+Below is a brief overview of the User Count Info to view your licensed users and other licensing info.

-Figure 1: Dynamics 365 Overview
+Figure 1A: Dynamics 365 Overview

 ❶ License Server tab

-❸ User count info-button
+❷ User count info-button

 Figure 2: DCP License Server Overview